moby/moby/man/docker-run.1.md

 Note:

 You would have to write policy defining a `svirt_apache_t` type.

+## Setting Namespaced Kernel Parameters (Sysctls)

+The `--sysctl` sets namespaced kernel parameters (sysctls) in the container.
+For example, to turn on IP forwarding in the containers network namespace, run this command:

+    $ docker run --sysctl net.ipv4.ip_forward=1 someimage

+Note:

+Not all sysctls are namespaced.
+You should make sure that modifying a sysctl inside of a container does not modify it on the host system.
+As the kernel evolves more sysctls will become namespaced.

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com)